Estimating and understanding exponential random graph models: Background

-A major problem in this field is the evaluation of the constant $\psi(\beta)$ which is crucial for carrying out maximum likelihood and Bayesian inference.
+A major problem in this field is the evaluation of the constant $\psi (\beta)$ which is crucial for carrying out maximum likelihood and Bayesian inference.
 As far as we know, there is no feasible analytic method for approximating $\psi$ when $n$ is large.
-Physicists have tried the technique of mean-field approximations; see \citeauthor{park04} \cite{park04,park05} for the case where $T_1$ is the number of edges and $T_2$ is the number of two-stars or the number of triangles.
-Mean-field approximations have no rigorous foundation, however, and are known to be unreliable in related models such as spin glasses \cite{talagrand03}.
-For exponential graph models, \citeauthor{chatterjeedey10} \cite{chatterjeedey10} prove that they work for some restricted ranges of $\{\beta_i\}$: values where the graphs are shown to be essentially \ER graphs (see Theorem \ref{specialbehave} below and \cite{bhamidi}).
+Physicists have tried the technique of mean-field approximations; see Park and Newman \cite{park04,park05} for the case where $T_1$ is the number of edges and $T_2$ is the number of two-stars or the number of triangles.
+Mean-field approximations have no rigorous foundation, however, and are known to be unreliable in related models such as spin glasses \cite {talagrand03}.
+For exponential graph models, Chatterjee and Dey \cite{chatterjeedey10} prove that they work for some restricted ranges of $\{\beta_i\}$: values where the graphs are shown to be essentially Erd\H{o}s--R\'enyi graphs (see Theorem \ref{specialbehave} below and \cite{bhamidi}).

 A host of techniques for approximating the normalizing constant using various Monte Carlo schemes have been proposed.
-As explained in \ref{sec2b}, these include the MCMLE procedure of Geyer and Thompson \cite{gt92} (see example below).
-The bridge sampling approach of \citeauthor{gelman} \cite{gelman} also builds on techniques suggested by physicists to estimate free energy ($\psi(\beta)$ in our context).
-The equi-energy sampler of \citeauthor{kou} \cite{kou} can also be harnessed to estimate $\psi$.
+These include the MCMLE procedure of Geyer and Thompson \cite{gt92}.
+The bridge sampling approach of Gelman and Meng \cite{gelman} also builds on techniques suggested by physicists to estimate free energy [$\psi(\beta)$ in our context].
+The equi-energy sampler of Kou et al. \cite{kou} can also be harnessed to estimate $\psi$.